 Maybe you need a “spiritual reboot.”

+II.
 Seven Spiritual Disciplines

 Here are seven spiritual disciplines.
 These Bible-prescribed activities will get you back to enjoying your relationship with God.